-Purpose and aims:
+Purpose and aims

-The John Laing Charitable Trust exists to provide for hardship to qualifying former and existing staff and to make grants for the benefit of the public as shall be exclusively charitable.
-The Trustees, from time to time, may determine the Trust purpose and aims in their absolute discretion and with regard to the guidance published by the Charity Commission under section 4 of the Charities Act 2011.
+The John Laing Charitable Trust exists to provide for hardship to qualifying former and existing staff of John Laing (the "Company") and to make grants for the benefit of the public as shall be exclusively charitable.
+The Trustees, from time to time, may determine the Trust purpose and aims in their absolute discretion and with regard to the guidance published by the Charity Commission under section 4of the Charities Act 2011.

 Through grant-making, the Trust aims to improve the quality of life of its beneficiaries.
-The Trustees completed their review of the Trust's strategy in 2019.
-The agreed strategy and objectives aim to achieve the Trust's:
+The overall strategy and objectives achieve the Trust's: